XiaoMigros/msc-score-duration/README.md

  - Output a score's run time in conventional time units
  - Save the values to Score Properties, with a variety of formats to choose from

+# Installation
+Unzip the latest release and move 'Score Duration.qml' to MuseScore's plugins folder.

-For help installing this plugin, visit https://musescore.org/en/handbook/3/plugins#installation
+For more help installing this plugin, visit https://musescore.org/en/handbook/3/plugins#installation